agner/agner/CONTRIBUTING.md

 -------------------------------

 You can create a spec repository by forking and renaming [template package repo](https://github.com/agner/agner.template) and later on submitting it for inclusion by [opening an issue](https://github.com/agner/agner/issues).
+One of the most convenient ways to do this is to use `agner create` command.
+Please note that if you don't have owner permissions at `agner` GitHub account, please supply your account name using `--github-account NAME` option.
-The last step is only necessary if you want this package to be published on a "central" index.
+The last step (opening an issue to include it into the central repository) is only necessary if you want this package to be published on a "central" index.
 If you want to keep it semi-private, you can just use it from your own index.

 Mastering specification
 -----------------------